a sabotaged race

 Run in such a way as to get the prize.
 Everyone who competes in the games goes into strict training.
 They do it to get a crown that will not last; but we do it to get a crown that will last forever.
 Therefore I do not run like a man running aimlessly; I do not fight like a man beating the air.
 1 Corinthians 9:24 NIV

 I used to be fast like lightning.
-My running career was short lived which is another story.
-Yet it was long enough for college scouts from 2 universities to approach my parents at a track meet when I was 14 years old.
-Still catching my breath from the race, I met the scouts who assured me of the probability of full-ride athletic scholarships if I continued with track throughout high school.
+My running career was short lived, but that’s another story.
+It was, however, long enough for college scouts from two universities to approach my parents at a track meet when I was fourteen years old.
+Still catching my breath from the race, I met the scouts who assured me of the probability of full-ride athletic scholarships.
+I only needed to continued with track throughout high school.
 They said they would be watching me and would stay in touch throughout the years to come.

-I was thinking back on this season early this morning.
-Though my sprinting success was short lived (like a sprint), it influences how I run this race called Life.
+I was thinking back on this season early this morning and how it influences the way I run this race called Life.
 Here is one of my great take-aways.
 Don’t look back to see how the other runners are doing.
 One intentional glance back can cost you your race.
 It will, at the very least, cost seconds.
 And seconds are like minutes in a sprint.

 Each of us has a race to run.
 There may be hurdles to jump and things that try to sabotage.
 Yet, I am convinced that the greatest threat is not from outside influences.
 It is from the worst kind of all: self-sabotage.
-That’s the stuff that causes us to compare ourselves to others.
-That’s the negative self-talk that blurs our vision of the prize.
+That’s the stuff of inward comparison.
+It’s the negative self-talk that blurs our vision of the prize.
 Self-sabotage hinders, disrupts, and causes us to stumble.

 The race of life does not have to be like an earthly track meet where several runners compete and only one winner wins while all the other losers lose.
 On the contrary, each person has the opportunity to experience the thrill of breaking the finish line of their particular race.
-There is an imperishable prize awaiting as we run our race well.
+An imperishable prize awaits as we run our race well.

 Listen closely and you might hear the rushing roar of the grandstands of Heaven.
-Those who have gone ahead of you are cheering you on.
+Those who have gone ahead are cheering you on.

-Run in such a way as to win your race called Life.
+Run in such a way as to win your race.

 Mary ♡